Upsert data

 ).

-You can attach metadata key-value pairs to records.
-This lets you then filter queries to retrieve only records that match the metadata filter.
+You can optionally attach metadata key-value pairs to records to store additional information or context.
+When you query the index, you can then filter by metadata to ensure only relevant records are scanned.
+This can reduce latency and improve the accuracy of results.
 For more information, see Metadata Filtering.

-You can upsert records with sparse vector values alongside dense vector values.
+You can optionally include sparse vector values alongside dense vector values.
 This allows you to perform hybrid search, or semantic and keyword search, in one query for more relevant results.

 See Upsert sparse-dense vectors.